HL7/fhir-pdmp/input/pagecontent/index.md

 #### PDMP Ecosystem

 The Figure 1, below, shows an overview of the PDMP reporting ecosystem.
-This diagram was adapted from Prescription Drug Monitoring Program Training and Technical Assistance Center [PDMP TTAC(https://www.pdmpassist.org)].
+This diagram was adapted from Prescription Drug Monitoring Program Training and Technical Assistance Center ([PDMP TTAC](https://www.pdmpassist.org)).
 PDMP TTAC is an organization of PDMPs, federal partners and other stakeholders which has establish technical standards and provides other services, support, resources, & strategies to further the efforts and effectiveness of PDMPs.

 In this figure,
 * a user can interact with a State PDMP System directly (i.e., a web portal) or through a Health care or pharmacy entity (e.g., EHR, pharmacy system)